tursodatabase/libsql/docs/HRANA_SPEC.md

 ```
 type Stmt = {
     "sql": string,
-    "args": Array<Value>,
+    "args"?: Array<Value>,
+    "named_args"?: Array<NamedArg>,
     "want_rows": boolean,
 }

+type NamedArg = {
+    "name": string,
+    "value": Value,
+}
 ```

-A statement contains the SQL text in `sql` and an array of arguments in `args`.
-The arguments are bound to positional parameters in the SQL statement (such as `$NNN` in Postgres or `?NNN` in SQLite).
-There is currently no way to bind named parameters by name (such as `:XXX` in SQLite), the protocol might be extended with this feature in the future.
+A statement contains the SQL text in `sql` and arguments.

+The arguments in `args` are bound to positional parameters in the SQL statement (such as `$NNN` in Postgres or `?NNN` in SQLite).
+The arguments in `named_args` are bound to named arguments, such as `:AAAA`, `@AAAA` and `$AAAA` in SQLite.

+For SQLite, the names of arguments include the prefix sign (`:`, `@` or `$`).
+If the name of the argument does not start with this prefix, the server will try to guess the correct prefix.
+If an argument is specified both as a positional argument and as a named argument, the named argument should take precedence.

+It is an error if the request specifies an argument that is not expected by the SQL statement, or if the request does not specify and argument that is expected by the SQL statement.
+Some servers may not support specifying both positional and named arguments.

 The `want_rows` field specifies whether the client is interested in the rows produced by the SQL statement.
 If it is set to `false`, the server should always